Lulliter/cv_ENG_ITA/README.md

 ## TO DOs

--   :ballot_box_with_check: Add Competenze personali in ITA version
 -   :ballot_box_with_check: revise and write instructions to be consistent adding rows to `.*csv` files in terms of quotes/links etc

 -   :question: Current version of `vitae` does not print footer anymore

 -   :question: `apa6-cv.csl` seems OK except hyperlink exceed page width.... must check other formattings

 ## Acknowledgements